julz/freeze-proxy/README.md

 Known limitations (there may be more, this is a PoC!) / Future Work:

- - Only works with containerd right now, though support for cri-o/docker shouldn't be impossibly hard.
+ - Only works with containerd and docker right now, though support for cri-o shouldn't be impossibly hard.
  - ~~Mounts the containerd socket in to the freeze container, which requires root to access, which means the freeze-proxy sidecar runs as root.
 This could